CyberReboot/vcontrol/README.md

 $ make
 ```

 From here, it is possible to use the RESTful interface in a browser.
-To access the it, follow the URL listed in the output when running `make`:
+To access oit, follow the URL listed in the output when running `make`:

 e.g.: `The API can be accessed here: https://192.168.100.1:27209`

-Copy and paste the link onto a browser, and a Swagger UI will pop up with a menu of all vcontrol commands.
+Copy and paste the link into a browser, and a Swagger UI will pop up with a menu of all vcontrol commands.

 ## Using the client